Smart Home Hubs of 2025

 In addition to excellent compatibility, Aeotec's hub uses some of our favorite software, Samsung SmartThings, which offers more options for automating your devices than rivals.
 Find out how it compares to the competition in our full breakdown of the best smart hubs.

-Best smart hubs for home automation
+What are the best smart hubs for home automation?

 icon of the safewise owl icon with a banner saying deals